The Miskatonic similar games & best alternatives

 Game with the same Sensation vibe

-3"Enjoyable art and music provide sensory pleasure, though stimulation is moderate and soothing."
+3"Enjoyable art and music provide sensory pleasure, though not intense stimulation."

 "Enjoyable art and music provide sensory stimulation, though minimal interactivity."